openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-configuration.md

      - nvme
 ```

-Here, the volumes will be provisioned on the nodes which has label “openebs.io/lvmvg” set as “nvme”.
+Here, the volumes will be provisioned on the nodes that have label “openebs.io/lvmvg” set as “nvme”.

  See [here](../design/lvm/storageclass-parameters/allowed_topologies.md) for more details about topology.

 #### VolumeGroup Availability

-If LVM volume group is available on certain nodes only, then make use of topology to tell the list of nodes where we have the volgroup available.
+If the LVM volume group is available on certain nodes only, then make use of topology to tell the list of nodes where we have the volgroup available.
 As shown in the below storage class, we can use allowedTopologies to describe volume group availability on nodes.

 ```
 apiVersion: storage.k8s.io/v1